LiWentomng/BoxInstSeg/docs/install.md

     # "-v" means verbose, or more output
     # "-e" means installing a project in editable mode,

-    cd mmdet/ops/pairwise #compile for the opeartion using in boxinst python setup.py build develop
+    cd mmdet/ops/pairwise #compiling for the opeartion using in boxinst python setup.py build develop

-    cd mmdet/ops/tree_filter #compile for the opeartion using in boxlevelset python setup.py build develop
+    cd mmdet/ops/tree_filter #compiling for the opeartion using in boxlevelset python setup.py build develop
     ```